Salado,TX Work Injuries?

 - Will a gap in my medical care ruin my case in Salado?Not necessarily.
 Life, work, and delayed onset symptoms happen.
 We explain the timeline and connect you with appropriate providers.
 When adjusters say “We’re waiting on statements from witnesses.,” we counter with consistent documentation so the insurer can’t weaponize normal scheduling gaps.

 - How do I respond if the adjuster claims my injuries were pre-existing?Even if you had prior issues, the law in Salado allows recovery when a crash aggravates a condition.
-We show the before/after difference with records and expert testimony — critical for injuries like arterial dissection from trauma.
-Don’t accept “We haven’t received your bills yet.” at face value.
+We show the before/after difference with records and expert testimony — critical for injuries like chronic pain syndrome from crash.
+Don’t accept “The policyholder wasn’t clearly at fault.” at face value.

 Have you been hurt?